ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 ## Focus on what you REALLY care about

-The first step to having strong motivation was focusing only on the tasks that you really care about.
+The first step to being strongly motivated is to focus *only* on the tasks you really care about.

 You need to manage your attention so that you don't have to force yourself to work.
 Don't make yourself say 'no' to things you want to do.
 Instead, find the productive things that you are really longing to do and say 'yes' to them.
+That 'yes' will be effortless.

-A simple example: You didn't have to force yourself away from Facebook to watch the last Avengers movie.
+For example, you didn't have to force yourself away from Facebook to watch the last Avengers movie.
 When you had a chance to watch the movie, Facebook didn't even enter your mind.

-Find the work that captures your attention the same way
+Find work that captures your attention the same way

 _"To win the battle for willpower, don't try to say 'no' to the things you want to avoid.
 Instead try to say 'yes' to the subject that arouses terrifying longing, and let that terrifying longing crowd out everything else"_

+## Create Fast Feedback Loops
+This is both a productivity tip and a motivational hack.

+Fast [feedback loops](https://fs.blog/2014/05/improving-your-performance/) are when you can quickly measure a result which tells you how effectively you're working.

+Creating feedback loops help you figure out how we'll you're progressing towards your goal.
+The faster you can tell that you're veering off track, the better.

+And seeing that you're doing good work (or that you need to improve) can push you do keep going or work harder.
+Conversely, if you can't see the effects of your actions, you'll stop caring (goodbye motivation).

+Cal specifically mentions measuring what he calls 'lead measures', which are items which imply you will be successful (e.g. hours spent in deep work, or mini tasks that you've completed).
+He contrasts that to 'lag measures' like number of sales, since the latter takes a lot longer to acquire, meaning it'll take a lot longer to get that feedback.

+It can be tricky to identify good lead measures, but they should be behaviors that would drive success on the lag measures.
+But the general idea is to see how you can get feedback as fast as possible, which is in line with many other popular philosophies such as MVPs and Fail Fast.

 ## Compete and Win